arubdesu/Sikuli-AutoAppleID-Creator/README.md

 Currently, there are limitations versus the previous, applescript-based method: SikuliScript uses java, requires focus(it assumes you have iTunes open, and are browsing the store), and I did not code in all conditionals to satisfy every permutation of the security questions Apple presents.
 I will discuss more of the design behind these choices on [my company's blog](http://techjournal.318.com).

-In the repo you'll find AppleIDcreate.sikuli and ids.csv.
+After you download and unpack the zipped folder of the repo, you'll find AppleIDcreate.sikuli and ids.csv.
 You must modify the ids.csv file to customize the IDs you'll be creating, and place it in /Users/Shared.
-Then you must have Sikuli downloaded and installed to run it.
+Then you need need java(the system version distributed by Apple, not the browser plugin, haven't tested with java 7) and Sikuli downloaded and installed to run it.
+Sikuli is due for updates soon, but the IDE has some stability issues at present.
+In the meantime, you can reliably run it by issuing the following command:
+/Applications/Sikuli-IDE.app/sikuli-ide.sh -r ~/Downloads/Sikuli-AutoAppleID-Creator-master/AppleIDcreate.sikuli

 NOTE: Apple may throttle the amount of IDs you can create at once.
 Please see the thread on enterpriseiOS for more info.
 Also, this has only been tested in the US version of iTunes, please submit pull requests, or contact me with screenshots of the options for other stores around the world!